Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ## Task 6: Create developer environments

-Developer environments are very helpful when you want to try out features, they are meant to be short living environments.
+Developer environments are very helpful when you want to try out features; they are meant to be short-lived environments.

 For this workshop, we are going to create three different developer environments:

 - ```Dev```: The environment where we are going to create our app and solution later on.
-- ```QA```: The environment where we are going to deploy our solution to in a later lab.
+- ```QA```: The environment where we are going to deploy our solution in a later lab.
-- ```Prod```: The environment where we are going to deploy our solution to in a later lab.
+- ```Prod```: The environment where we are going to deploy our solution in a later lab.

 To create developer environments, you can create them in multiple ways: